 How to make Peanut Butter Granola

 Making homemade granola is quite easy.
 It will take you about 30 minutes (tops!).
 And you'll need only basic kitchen equipment, mixing bowls, spatula and baking sheet.
-Here's how to make homemade granola from scratch:

 - Preheat the oven to 325F.
 Line a big baking sheet with parchment paper.